-Career & Employment Services (CES) was established in 1996 with a purpose to build strong cooperation between business community, alumni and students of KIMEP University.
+Career Center was established in 1996 with a purpose to build strong cooperation between business community, alumni and students of KIMEP University.

 - career advising